SevlaMare/CSS-course-platform/README.md

-# Newsweek Clone
+# Course Platform Page

-> This is a web development course page.
+> This is a web development course platform page.

 ![screenshot](./images/screenshot.png)